 LIU affirms that all members of our community are created in the image of God and therefore should be treated with dignity and respect.
 The University does not unlawfully discriminate on the basis of any status or condition protected by applicable Ugandan law, including race, color, religion, sex, age, national origin, or disability.
-LIU respects the inherent worth of each member of the community and does not tolerate any form of harassment toward any individual.
+LIU respects the inherent worth of each member of the community and does not tolerate any form of harassment.
 The University follows the profound truth that is found in the Golden Rule, "In everything do to others as you would have them do to you" (Matthew 7:12).
-Because of the University's commitment to honoring the dignity and respect of every individual, unlawful discrimination and harassment (and any related retaliation) is prohibited and will result in disciplinary action, up to and including expulsion from the University.
+Because of the University's commitment to honoring the dignity and respect of every individual, unlawful discrimination and harassment (and any related retaliation) is prohibited and will result in disciplinary action, up to and including dismissal or separation from the

+University.
 LIU affirms its commitment to protecting the right of each person to raise concerns about alleged discrimination free of fear of retaliation.

 Therefore, because the University stands against harassing and violent behaviors, the University will take prompt, decisive action to: investigate allegations of violence, harassment, and stalking; initiate the disciplinary process if appropriate; issue appropriate sanctions against any student found responsible for acts of violence whether the behavior occurred on campus or off campus; take steps designed to prevent recurrence; and protect against retaliation.
-All such actions should be reported to the Dean of Students.